 2 \$/kW capital cost metrics divide estimated project costs by the winter peak net output for a given technology.
-An allocation of AFUDC included in Owner Costs
+An AFUDC allocation is included in Owner's Costs.

 3 Capacity factors for dispatchable technologies assumed in order to develop O&M costs.